Privacy and the US government: George W. Bush

 During his presidency two major initiatives that President Bush pushed through Congress was the creation of the Department of Homeland Security and the adoption of a federal E-Government program.
 After 9/11, two major concerns for policy makers became counter-terrorism and management of private information.
 As a result, Bush was able to broadly restructure the handling of information within the government by both enhancing access to information for the public and granting the government the ability to collect private information under the protection of the United States.
 This allowed President Bush to push legislation that involved deploying Federal Air Marshals on flights and nationalizing the system for secured access in airports through the Transportation Security Administration (TSA).
-The Texas legislature even considered enacting contradictory legislature that prevented these searches at the airport under the argument that it violated the Fourth Amendment, Administrative Procedures Act, Privacy Act, and Religious Freedom Restoration Act.
+The Texas legislature even considered enacting contradictory legislature that prevented these searches at the airport under the argument that it violated the Fourth Amendment, Administrative Procedure Act, Privacy Act, and Religious Freedom Restoration Act.
 However, because of the Supremacy Clause of the US Constitution, they were unable to control airport security.
 In addition to these statutes, President Bush also supported the USA Patriot Act (Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001), which infringed upon personal privacy law by allowing the government an expanded right to engage in electronic surveillance, disturbing commonly held surveillance rights.
 Some argued that the USA Patriot Act infringes upon the First and Fourth Amendment right, by monitoring private telephone conversations, "overhearing" private conversation, and discouraging political dissent.